One Water Florida

 Potable reuse is highly treated recycled water that can be used for drinking, cooking and bathing.
 Recycled water is part of our state’s plan to be more sustainable, diversify its water sources and protect the environment.

 Reusing water relieves pressure on Florida’s water resources and ecosystems.
-The more water we recycle, the more water remains in our rivers and springs for the plants and wildlife that rely upon them such as fish, birds and the endangered manatee.
+The more water we recycle, the more water remains in our rivers and springs for the plants and wildlife that rely upon them such as fish, birds and manatees.

 One Water Florida is an initiative to highlight the benefits of recycled water and how it will safely supply Florida’s future.